 Direct Loan Program

 Student Loans must be repaid, but generally have low interest rate.
-The Federal Direct Loan Program offers the following types of loans for students and parents:
+The Federal Direct Loan Program offers different types of loans for students and parents.

 Federal Direct Subsidized Loans

 Federal Direct Subsidized Loans are for students with demonstrated financial need, as determined by federal regulations.
 No interest is charged while a student is in school at least half-time.

 First-time borrowers taking out federal Direct subsidized loans (Federal Government subsidy pays the interest on your loan) on or after July 1, 2013 are subject to the 150% Direct Subsidized Loan Limit, which limits the amount of time a student is eligible to borrow subsidized loans to 150% of their published program length.